StevenClontz/pretext-slides/README.md

 spin up a local server that will allow you to view your Reveal.js slideshow in your browser at <http://localhost:3000/hello-world-slides.html>.
+(Honestly this is just a good trick in general; you can also do this for PreTeXt HTML books if you want to emulate a "real" static site server.)

 ```
 python3 -m http.server 3000